rh-ai-quickstart/spending-transaction-monitor/README.md

 <!-- omit from toc -->
 # Spending Transaction Monitor

-Alerting for credit card transactions with rule-based and future natural-language rules.
+Alerting for credit card transactions with rule-based fraud detection and location-based security monitoring.

 For contribution guidelines and repo conventions, see [CONTRIBUTING.md](CONTRIBUTING.md).
 <!-- omit from toc -->